khulnasoft-lab/design.khulnasoft.com/contents/usability/settings-management.md

 <figure-img label="Example of settings layout" src="/img/settings-1-column.png"></figure-img>

 - Settings should appear stacked in a single column.
-- Configuration of settings can happen directly within an accordion section or can be deferred to a secondary screen using the principles of [progressive disclosure](/usability/progressive-disclosure).
-For example, consider placing configuration options in a linked page to avoid overwhelming users and impacting the page performance.
 - Group unique sections on a setting page inside [accordions](/components/accordion).
 Use a title and a brief explanation of what users should expect when the the accordion is expanded.
+Configuration of settings can happen directly within the accordion or can be deferred to a linked, secondary screen following the principles of [progressive disclosure](/usability/progressive-disclosure) to avoid overwhelming users and impacting the page performance.
 - Horizontal separators are placed between each section to give elements enough room to breathe.
 - When a settings page contains multiple sections, each section header remains sticky on scroll to provide context.
 - Setting form elements use the [form layout sizes](/patterns/forms#layout).